AnantharamanLab/TYMEFLIES_Viral/Process_the_datasets/README.md

 **3 Move IMG tar.gz and Binning Data tar.gz files**

 For each IMG ID there is a IMG tar.gz file ("33***.tar.gz") contains all the assemblies and relevant annotation files inside.
-And for some of metagenomes, metagenome binning has been done by IMG annotation pipeline, and a "Binning_Data.tar.gz" was provided containing all the bins.
+And for some of metagenomes (416 out of 465 metagenomes), metagenome binning has been done by IMG annotation pipeline, and a "Binning_Data.tar.gz" was provided containing all the bins.

 [script] 03.copy_tar.gz_files_n_dzip.pl  -  for IMG tar.gz